Benefits

 If you stop meeting the conditions for child benefit before the child turns 18 years old, child benefit will be paid through the month you stop meeting the conditions.

 Child benefit can be paid retroactively up to 3 months from the date of application.
 The conditions for retroactive payment must be met, and child benefit cannot have been paid for the child to another person or institution during this period.
 In exceptional cases, child benefit can be paid retroactively for up to three years from the date of application.
-This applies, for example, if you have received incorrect information from Nav.
+This may apply, for example, if you received incorrect information from Nav.

 You usually do not need to apply for child benefit.
 If the child was born in Norway, child benefit will automatically be paid to the child’s mother.